The New York High Line craze explained

 Located in a one-acre former tram terminal abandoned since 1948, when the service was discontinued, it would rely on "solar collection dishes" above ground to channel light beneath.

 "The novelty value is going to wear off," asserts Lindner.
-But, he insists, "the general trend of adaptive reuse will continue".
+But, he insists, "the general trend of adaptive reuse will continue."

 "The pressure on cities, particularly when it comes to creating green space, is so intense that we have to continue to adapt what we've got.
 We can't just keep expanding."